 or communicate with each other.
 Single neurons send signals to

 each other based on the idea that the signal is to be evaluated by

 network of other neurons.
 The brain is a network in which a single

-neuron is like a quantum in the field.
-I think, that's why I
+neuron is like a wave in the field.
+The neuron behaves as an entity

 Principles of Optics, 4th Edition, 1970.
 An explanation for

 this evanescent wave by a lateral phase shift of interfering waves

 is given by Goos-Hanchen.
 The original paper describing this effect

 was written by Goos and Hanchen in Germany in 1947.